Luccifer/ColoredLabel/README.md

 [![License](https://img.shields.io/cocoapods/l/ColoredLabel.svg?style=flat)](https://cocoapods.org/pods/ColoredLabel)
 [![Platform](https://img.shields.io/cocoapods/p/ColoredLabel.svg?style=flat)](https://cocoapods.org/pods/ColoredLabel)

+## About
+A simple lib that can help to add UILabel onto the ImageView which will change it's color state depending on the colors and dark/light summarization of image under it

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.